imabot2/elephantizer/README.md

 * Create a site map for SEO
 * Add parameters in the settings to choose if the answer is shown and when
 * Add special characters
+* On Firefox, caret is not centered
+* On Firefox, space do not always submit the answer
+* Add the side card right / wrong

 ## Done